Seafood-Globalization-Lab/GitHub_Workflow/GitHub_Desktop_Instructions.md

 To post your own updates to code, data, or other documents in a repository, GitHub has a feature called "Push".
 This will 'push' all the changes you have made in your local computer copy of the repository to the remote copy of the repository.

+**Note:** ALWAYS make sure to pull changes before pushing to the remote repository.

 1. Open GitHub Desktop
 2. Navigate and click the Current Repository drop down (on the top right hand side)
 <br><img alt="Navigate to current repo drop down" src="imgs/current_repo_drop_down.png" width="300"><br>